-How FreedomToDonate and UNILAD challenged the government on its blood donation policies and won1 month ago
+How FreedomToDonate and UNILAD challenged the government on its blood donation policies and won3 years ago

 FreedomToDonate & UNILAD this week celebrated the Government’s announcement accepting their calls for an individualised risk-based policy, the most forward-thinking policy for gay and bi men in the world.